 - a.
 The carrier supplies PS Form 6387, Rural Money Order Transaction Application, on request. - b.
 The customer completes the application part of PS Form 6387, returns the entire form to the carrier, and pays for the money order.
 The carrier completes and detaches the customer receipt part of PS Form 6387 and returns it to the customer with instructions to save it in case there are future questions about the transaction.
-(Exception: If unable to d.
+(Exception: If unable to make correct change, the carrier gives the change to the customer on the next delivery trip.) - c.
+The money order request is processed at the Post Office when the carrier returns. - d.
 On the next trip, the carrier delivers the money order, the customer receipt part of the money order form set, and the application part of PS Form 6387 in an addressed envelope.